jorgoose/portfolio-website-v2/src/content/work/everynetnet.md

 #### Project Values

-- **Commitment to Data Accuracy:** My goal is to prioritize the accuracy and reliability of the data provided by EveryNetNet, ensuring that investors can trust the information on our platform.
+- **Commitment to Data Accuracy:** My goal is to prioritize the accuracy and reliability of the data provided by EveryNetNet, ensuring that investors can trust the information on the platform.
 - **Empowering Investors:** I believe in empowering investors with the knowledge and tools they need to succeed in net-net investing.
 We aim to demystify the investment process and make it accessible to all.
-- **Continuous Improvement:** I am committed to continuously improving our platform, incorporating user feedback, and staying up-to-date with the latest developments in net-net investing.
-We strive to provide the best possible user experience for our community.
+- **Continuous Improvement:** I am committed to continuously improving the platform, incorporating user feedback, and staying up-to-date with the latest developments in net-net investing.
+We strive to provide the best possible user experience for the EveryNetNet community.